vedantsinghania05/vedantsinghania05.github.io/readme.md

 This is the same template I use for my personal website!
 You can use it to build a personal website and portfolio that suits your needs!
 Read below to learn how to use this as a template for your own personal website!

+I deployed my site via Netlify, but there are many other free services where you can deploy your site.
+I reccommend Netlify's or Vercel's free tier, or Github Pages, but it is completely up to you!

 ## Using this as a template

 Want to create your own website from this template?
 Click `Use this template` to get started!
 This is an theme that has been verified by Astro (the framework used to built my website) as a theme.
 You can find the posting [here](https://astro.build/themes/details/minimal-personal-website-portfolio/).